jasonsturges/openfl-haxe-benchmark/README.md

 Modeled after [Grant Skinner's](http://gskinner.com/blog) ActionScript project [PerformanceTest](http://gskinner.com/blog/archives/2010/02/performancetest.html), this variation is designed for OpenFL to benchmark segments of Haxe code.

 Executing a batch of tests every 50-milliseconds on a Timer, each iteration runs a defined number of loops for multiple samples.
-Overhead is basedlined and removed from the result, and deviation of each iteration is denoted.
+Overhead baseline is removed from the result, and deviation of each iteration is denoted.

 #####Example: Event Dispatch Test